jakubzahumensky/microscopy_analysis/README.md

 This repository contains **Fiji (ImageJ) macros for automatic analysis of microscopy images**.
-Their use is explained in detail in the **Zahumensky & Malinsky bioRxiv preprint: https://doi.org/10.1101/2024.03.28.587214**.
+Their use is explained in detail in the **Zahumensky & Malinsky *bioRxiv* preprint: https://doi.org/10.1101/2024.03.28.587214**.
 The following text describes the output of the analysis, i.e., the *Results table*.

 # **The *Results table***

-The output of the *Quantify* macro is a single large comma-separated table with data.
-It starts with a header that contains basic information on the macro run, followed by the results of the analysis, where each row contains data on individual cells (ROIs).
+The output of the *Quantify* macro is a single large comma-separated table with data from all cells across all analyzed experiments.
+The table starts with a header that contains basic information on the macro run, followed by the results of the analysis, where each row contains data on individual cells (ROIs).
 These are separated into columns whose meaning is explained below.

 ## **Table header**

-Each line of the header starts with the pound (#) sign so that it is automatically ignored by the provided scripts, both *bash* and *R*.
+Each line of the header starts with the pound sign (#) so that it is automatically ignored by the provided scripts, both *bash* and *R*.

-- **Date and time** - date and time of when the macro was run in the YYYY-MM-DD HH:MM:SS format (note that the date and time of when the macro finished is written in the file name)
+- **Date and time** - date and time of the macro's execution (in YYYY-MM-DD HH:MM:SS format); note that the date and time of when the macro finished is written in the file name, using the same format.
-- **Macro version** - version of the *Quantify* macro that was used for the analysis; this is specified in both the macro file name and in the actual macro code, under the *version* variable (at/around line 35)
+- **Macro version** - version of the *Quantify* macro used for the analysis; this is specified in both the macro file name and in the actual macro code, under the *version* variable (at/around line 35)
-- **Channel** - specifies which channel of the fluorescence microscopy images was selected for quantification (also mentioned in the file name)
+- **Channel** - specifies which channel of the fluorescence microscopy images was selected for quantification (also stated in the file name)
-- **Cell (ROI) size interval** - gives the range of sizes (areas) of the cells (ROIs) that were quantified; cells (ROIs) with area outside this range are automatically filtered out during the analysis; default is from 5 $\mu m^2$ to infinity
+- **Cell (ROI) size interval** - the range of sizes (areas) of the cells (ROIs) that were quantified; cells (ROIs) with area outside this range are automatically ignored during the analysis; default is from 5 $\mu m^2$ to infinity
 - **Coefficient of variance threshold** - threshold used to automatically filter out cells based on the coefficient of variation of their mean fluorescence intensity; the idea is that the fluorescence of dead cells is quite uniform; the default value is 0 (i.e., nothing is filtered out); should be used with caution
 - **Smoothing radius (Gaussian blur)** *(transversal images only)* - the images are pre-processed before the analysis using a *Gaussian filter* to smooth out noise; the default value is 1
 - **Patch prominence** *(transversal images only)* - threshold value that designates how bright high-intensity foci need to be relative to their surroundings to be reported by the *foci_number* (see below); the value is set semi-empirically within the code to 1.666